Thirroul, New South Wales: Sport

 Sporting teams have been a prominent part of Thirroul history and the "working class" people that established the village.
 Many of the existing sporting clubs having history dating back to the early settlement.

 Thirroul is represented in the Tooheys Illawarra Rugby League by the Thirroul Butchers.
 The Butchers were established in 1913.
-Star players include Ben Couchman, Brendon Smith, Aaron Beath and Fuad Suljkanovic.
 The Thirroul Butchers attract crowds between 500 and 1500 a game, depending on their opponents.